crypto-code/Variational-Autoencoder/README.md

 First, an encoder network turns the input samples x into two parameters in a latent space, which we will note **z_mean** and **z_log_sigma**.
 Then, we randomly sample similar points z from the latent normal distribution that is assumed to generate the data, via **z = z_mean + exp(z_log_sigma) * epsilon**, where epsilon is a random normal tensor.
 Finally, a decoder network maps these latent space points back to the original input data.

 The parameters of the model are trained via two loss functions:
-* Reconstruction Loss forcing the decoded samples to match the initial inputs (just like normal autoencoders)
+* Reconstruction Loss forcing the decoded samples to match the initial inputs (just like normal autoencoders) [line 86]
-* KL divergence between the learned latent distribution and the prior distribution, acting as a regularization term.
+* KL divergence between the learned latent distribution and the prior distribution, acting as a regularization term. [line 87]

 You could actually get rid of this latter term entirely, although it does help in learning well-formed latent spaces and reducing overfitting to the training data.